RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 | Please send a request to hpc-support@uci.edu telling us
 |   1.
 How much DFS space you need (TB)
 |   2.
-For how long (years)
+If this is your first DFS purchase, then the initial term is 5 years.
+|   3.
+If you have existing DFS quota, then then additional quota is priced at $20/TB/Year.
+The PI has the choice of a) extending existing quota 5 years or b) Setting the expiration data of new quota to co-terminate with the existing quota end-date

-We will create an MOU and sent to the PI for signing and will ask for a recharge index.
+We will create an MOU and sent to the PI for signing and will ask for a recharge account.
 Once a PI signs an MOU for the desired amount of storage, the allocation is created on one of the DFS systems.